-Zachary Wilson is the play-by-play sports broadcaster for Rutgers-Newark University, which currently includes Men’s and Women’s Basketball, Men’s and Women’s Soccer, and Women’s Volleyball.
+Zachary Wilson is a play-by-play sports broadcaster on Long Island, currently broadcasting for schools such as the U.S. Merchant Marine Academy, Adelphi University, and Queens College.
 He is a 2018 graduate of Stony Brook University and was born and raised in Commack, NY.
-Zach has been with WUSB Stony Brook since 2018, where he started off as an audio engineer and color commentator and eventually moved his way up to play-by-play.
+Zach began his sportscasting career with WUSB Stony Brook in 2018, where he started off as an audio engineer and color commentator and eventually moved his way up to play-by-play.

 Zach started broadcasting Stony Brook Men’s and Women’s Basketball games as a color commentator in November 2018.
 In February 2019, Zach broadcasted his first solo game as a play-by-play sports broadcaster when the Stony Brook Women’s Basketball team defeated the UAlbany Great Danes at the University of Albany 68-52, giving the Seawolves their first win over UAlbany in 4 years.
 During the season, Zach color commentated the Men’s Basketball games while assisting Josh Carey, grandson of legendary Chicago Cubs broadcaster Harry Carey, and the Women’s Basketball games with Stony Brook alumni Jim Ferchland.